 Probate Court in Illinois

-Probate is a court proceeding where the government deals with your estate by paying creditors (those you owe) from your assets first, then determining what to do with anything left over after paying creditors, taxes, court costs and other expenses.
+Probate is a public court proceeding where the government deals with your estate by paying creditors (those you owe) from your assets first, then determining what to do with anything left over after paying creditors, taxes, court costs and other expenses.
 At that point, if you have a will, the will gives guidance to the probate Court as to your wishes, and the Court will attempt to comply with those wishes.
 Without a will, the Court follows the methods set forth in the law, with the State of Illinois being the ultimate resting place for assets the Court can't deal with for any number of reasons.